ikostan/Arduino/README.md

 #### Arduino Lesson 15:
 This is a Super Cool project that turns the RGB LED to whatever color that is put in front of a color sensor.
 It works for an amazing array of color cards.

+This tutorial shows you how to create a project where a color sensor reads the color of a colored card, and then sets the RGB LED to that color.
+This is done with an arduino microcontroller.
+The system works well for a wide variety of colors, not just the primary colors.
+More details see arduino lesson #15 at www.toptechboy.com

 #### Arduino Lesson 16:
 Control the position of a servo from a potentiometer using the Arduino.